spinnaker-hackathon/vault-spinnaker-dynamic-accounts/README.md

 1. Relatively simple install of Vault on Kubernetes using the awesome [vault-helm](https://github.com/hashicorp/vault-helm) project
 1. Configure Vault for Spinnaker dynamic accounts by creating secret stores, policies, roles, authentication methods, and AppRoles to be used for authentication
 1. Configure Spinnaker to utilize vault for dynamic accounts
-1. Create example Terraform repo to create new infrastructure and add details into Vault secret
+1. Create an example Terraform repo to create new infrastructure and add details into Vault secret
 1. Create Custom Job Stage from Run Job Manifest to facilitate adding new account into dynamic accounts by the Spinnaker Operators by pulling newly added infrastructure credentials to the master dynamic accounts credential list

 ## Prerequisites